zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

    1. On the upper part of the panel the ``Switch to 3D GIS`` button allows to instantly switch from the ``EM mode`` to a ``3D GIS mode`` where users can link an external database to EMtools (:numref:`Fig. %s <EMsetup_04abcFIG>`).
    The activation of the ``3D GIS mode`` consents to connect an External database to the 3D environment of Blender via EMtools.
-   User have three different type of external databases (Generic Excel, PyArchInit, EMdb Excel) to choose from.
+   User have three different type of external databases (*Generic Excel*, *PyArchInit*, *EMdb Excel*) to choose from.
    By pressing the corresponding button a diverse set of options will appear.
    After setting all the required information the external db will be import within EMtools.

    2. Within the ``DosCo Folder`` section the ``More option`` menu appears, this new part of the add-on permits to populate Extractors, documents and Combiners using DosCo files.

    3. In the ``Utilities & Settings`` the activation of the ``Enable Experimental Features`` button reveals three new buttons: ``Create default Collections``, ``Rebuild Graph Indices`` and ``Benchmark Property Functions``.
    All these buttons activate experimental functions which are still under development.